 3. Using sudo, run a preflight check to ensure your environment satisfies the requirements.
 Respond with y when prompted to create a default configuration.

-4. If there are no issues (aside from the lack of a license), using sudo, install the software, providing your license.
+4. If there are no issues (aside from the lack of a license), install the software, providing your license.

 After the installation succeeds, you can immediately start using YBA.

-If the installation fails due to permissions or lack of sudo privileges, you can retry after running yba-ctl clean all to remove all traces of the previous attempt.
+If the installation fails due to permissions or other issues, you can retry after running yba-ctl clean all to remove all traces of the previous attempt.

 For more detailed installation instructions and information on how to use YBA Installer to manage your installation, refer to the following sections.